bclynch/pomb-old/README.md

         - Shade would have nice layout to get to settings, some quick links/btns for trips/junctures, etc
 - Context dependent search (blog posts, trip info, users) + revamp search results page to make more minimal since data coming back isn't great
     - To always give the user options maybe nice to have radio options on the search box to declare what they want to search
+- Trip modal fix how to display trip photos + way to add subtitle
 - Better error handling
 - Make sure ready to take live https://github.com/thedaviddias/Front-End-Checklist
 - AWS domain email for S3 + RDS